isisaddons-legacy/isis-module-security/README.md

 ## Change Log ##

+* `1.8.0` (snapshot) - released against Isis 1.8.0, support to make easier to extend (pluggable factories and events for all actions).
+MeService on TERTIARY menuBar.
 * `1.7.0` - released against Isis 1.7.0
 * `1.6.2` - made more resilient so can be called by an application's own 'security seed' service
 * `1.6.1` - support for account types and delegated authentication realm